Dave Clark (musician): Later works

 On the release of a Dave Clark Five British hits album in the mid-1970s, Clark resided in the US for a year, thus avoiding paying UK taxes in Britain on the proceeds of that release.
 The British government challenged this but lost the case in court.

 In 1993, Clark released remastered versions of all the Dave Clark Five singles on a CD, Glad All Over Again.

-Companies House lists him as director of several companies.

 Personal life

-Clark was a close friend of Freddie Mercury, whom he had known since 1976.
-He was by Mercury's bedside when the Queen singer died on 24 November 1991.
+Clark was a close friend of Freddie Mercury, whom he had known since 1976; he was by the Queen singer's bedside when he died on 24 November 1991.

 Honours and legacy

 In 2008, marking the 50th anniversary of the founding of the band, the Dave Clark Five were inducted into the Rock and Roll Hall of Fame.
 Clark, making a rare public appearance, and the two other surviving band members at the time accepted the award on behalf of the group.
 In 2014, Clark wrote, produced, appeared in, and partly presented, the 115-minute documentary The Dave Clark Five and Beyond: Glad All Over.